Meet the Be Well Team!

 Tiffany Callaway

-Licenses: LMSW (AK)
+Licenses: LCSW (AK)

 Specialties: Teens (16+), adults, EMDR, IFS, CBT, Military Families, Trauma, Pregnancy & postpartum, ADHD, PTSD